Bechamel sauce recipe for lasagna, pasta, and other Italian delights. The Italian bechamel recipe that will turn your kitchen in an Italian “cucina”!

 bechamel sauce: what, where, how?

-Bechamel. “besciamella” in Italian, is a basic sauce recipe that we use to make lasagna, pasta, crepes, quiches, pot pies, and vegetables au gratin.
+Bechamel. “besciamella” in Italian, is a basic sauce recipe.
+The main bechamel sauce uses are to make lasagna, to season pasta, to stuff crepes, quiches, and pot pies, and to enrich vegetables au gratin.
 This creamy, dense sauce is perfect to bind flavors into nutritious, saucy dishes.

-The bechamel sauce recipe has Italian origins, Tuscan to be exact, but was exported to France by Caterina de Medici, when, in 1547, she became queen of France and took her entourage with her.
+The bechamel sauce origins are Italian, Tuscan to be exact, but it was exported to France by Caterina de Medici, when, in 1547, she became queen of France and took her entourage with her.

-- You can make bechamel in advance and store it in the refrigerator 2-3 days.
+- You can make bechamel in advance and store it in the refrigerator up to 2-3 days.
 To avoid it to form a film, cover it with plastic, in contact with the surface.

 - You can also freeze it in a glass jar or plastic container for up to 3 months.
 When you defrost it (best if you place it in the refrigerator overnight), it might split, but you can solve the issue by heating it in a small saucepan and whipping it continuously.